← Back to OneHuman

 1. Data Collection

-I monitor official pricing pages, vendor changelogs, and public announcements using a combination of automated monitoring and manual verification.
+I monitor official pricing pages, vendor release notes, and public announcements using a combination of automated monitoring and manual verification.
 Every data point is cross-referenced against multiple sources.
 No data enters the published record without a source URL.

 When a pricing or policy change is detected, it is flagged for human review.
 I don't publish changes until I've confirmed them against the vendor's official documentation.
 Discrepancies between sources are always noted.